jspam/mjis/README.md

  - Run `sbt assembly` from inside the mjis directory
  - Location of compiler: target/scala-2.11/mjc.jar
- - Use the compiler, e. g. `java -jar mjc.jar Hello.java`
+ - Use the compiler, e. g. `./mjc.jar Hello.java`.
+(Yes, you can execute the `.jar` file directly.
+If such black magic scares you, `java -jar mjc.jar Hello.java` is your friend.)

 Generating IDE project files
 ----------------------------